lequeso/awesomeincu-2015/_posts/2014-02-25-new-courses-on-udemy.md

 By [Nick Such](https://plus.google.com/+NickSuch/)

-When we started Awesome Inc U, our vision was to simply offer 1-2 day, in-person courses in the basics of software development.
+When we started We Love Pasta, our vision was to simply offer 1-2 day, in-person courses in the basics of software development.
 These "Crash Courses" are great because they provide a hands-on experience for our students, with lots of interaction with our instructional team, and they happen 2-3 times per month.
 While this was a great way to get started, we’ve learned a few things from our students since we launched in June 2013.
 Based on feedback from our students, we decided to share our courses through the online training site, [Udemy](https://www.udemy.com/u/awesomeinc/) in addition to our in-person courses.
 Here are a few benefits that we hope it will offer:

 <!--break-->